 Credit is still powerful and will become mightier

 Furthermore, the use of EMV and P2PE ensures security on top of reasonable processing rates.
-Solutions like CardPointe also allow merchants to manage multiple accounts even in a single computer or mobile device and monitor transactions in real-time.
-The combination of security, ease of access and balanced processing rates stabilizes the prices, at least within stores that implement such technologies, which is good news for customers.
+Solutions like CardPointe also allow merchants to manage multiple accounts even on a single computer or mobile device and monitor transactions in real-time.
+The combination of security, ease of access, and balanced processing rates stabilize the prices, at least within stores that implement such technologies, which is good news for customers.

 But there’s a catch…